Manage application policy

 - Custom - To add a custom policy you must select another policy type and then change its type to Custom.

-See About Access Gateway policy types for type details.
+See Policy types for type details.

 - In the Resource Path, enter the URI to the resource being protected.

 Custom policy allows administrators to add a regular expression as Resource Path.

 URI's matching this regular expression will have this policy applied.